Business Ecosystem Strategy: Evolving Over Time

 Deciding to Engage

-If one of these motivations aligns with your company’s strategic priorities and you’re prepared to invest in the long term, including embracing experimentation and learning from failure, exploring the ecosystem opportunity is a wise move.
-Should multiple motivations apply, prioritise the one most critical to your business goals, as this will guide your subsequent strategic choices and actions.
+Does one of these motivations match your company’s strategic priorities?
+Are you ready to invest for the long term, experiment, and learn from failure?
+Then exploring the ecosystem opportunity is a wise move.
+If several motivations apply, prioritise the one most critical to your business goals.
+It will guide your later strategic choices and actions.

 2. How to Identify Viable Opportunities for Business Ecosystem Strategy

-At the heart of every thriving business ecosystem lies a compelling value proposition—one that addresses a clear and pressing business problem.
-Therefore, when seeking out potential ecosystem opportunities, it is essential to adopt an outside-in perspective that focuses on market needs, rather than an inside-out approach driven by your company’s existing assets and capabilities.
+Every thriving business ecosystem has a compelling value proposition at its heart.
+It solves a clear, pressing business problem.
+So when you look for ecosystem opportunities, take an outside-in view.
+Focus on market needs.
+Don't take an inside-out approach driven by your company’s current assets and capabilities.

 Finding Opportunities in Customer Frictions

-The most effective way to pinpoint viable ecosystem opportunities is by closely examining the customer journey to uncover market frictions—those frustrations, unmet needs, and desires that are too complex for a single company to address alone.
-Focus on frictions that not only cause significant challenges for customers or suppliers but also represent substantial opportunities.
-This will help justify the investment and effort needed to build a successful ecosystem.
+The best way to spot viable ecosystem opportunities is to study the customer journey closely.
+Look for market frictions: the frustrations, unmet needs, and desires that are too complex for one company to solve alone.
+Focus on frictions that cause real challenges for customers or suppliers and also offer substantial opportunities.
+This helps justify the investment and effort needed to build a successful ecosystem.

 Common Market Frictions that Indicate Ecosystem Potential